Jill Lepore (Author, historian, winner of the Guggenheim Fellowship, & Bancroft Prize.)

 Jeffrey Sachs skewers modern Presidents and lionizes John Kennedy.
 Written before 2016, one wonders what Sachs might have written about President Trump.

-One can easily agree with many of Sachs’ observations of what is wrong with America but his solutions are academic; not pragmatic.
-Sachs is too much of an idealist.
-Corporatism is an out sized economic benefactor for the United States but, as Sachs infers, it is also American democracy’s greatest threat.
+One may agree with some of Jeffrey Sachs’ observations of what is wrong with America but his solutions are academic; not pragmatic.
+Sachs is an idealist.
+Corporatism is an out sized economic benefactor for the United States.

 Government checks and balances are America’s only defense against corporatism.